I’m Overly Sensitive

 1. You’re More Compassionate

 Your sensitive heart makes you more willing to help others who are in need and feel fantastic about doing it.
 You like to do things like donating to charity, visiting sick persons and counselling people who may not be feeling well emotionally.
-Sensitive people are highly compassionate, and compassion can be a blessing to everyone.
+Highly sensitive people are very compassionate, and compassion can be a blessing to everyone.

 2. You Make Friends Easily